-As for the number of iterations of the Gibbs sampling (Fig.~\ref{fig:Dependence}(b)), the error rate monotonically decreased as the number of iterations increased until a plateau was reached for each model.
-For MetMM0B and MetMM1B the plateau was already reached with around $10$ iterations, and for MetMM2B the error rate seemed to continue decreasing still at the $500$\,th iteration.
-Since the computation time for parameter estimation is approximately proportional to the number of iterations, the trade off between computation time and precision of estimation is relevant especially for higher-order models.
+Regarding the number of iterations of the Gibbs sampling (Fig.~\ref{fig:Dependence}(b)), the error rate monotonically decreased as the number of iterations increased until a plateau was reached for each model.
+For MetMM0B and MetMM1B, the plateau was already reached with approximately $10$ iterations; and for MetMM2B, the error rate seemed to continue decreasing still at the $500$\,th iteration.
+Since the computation time for the parameter estimation is approximately proportional to the number of iterations, the trade off between the computation time and estimation precision is relevant, especially for higher-order models.

-As for the performance model parameter $\sigma_t$ (Fig.~\ref{fig:Dependence}(c)), we see that different models had different optimal values in the range $[0.03,0.05]$ sec, but with a non-monotonic behaviour and large statistical fluctuation.
-From these results, we can understand that it is difficult to reliably find the precise optimal value of $\sigma_t$ for the real data and that the tentative value $0.035$ sec used in Sec.~\ref{sec:EvaluationTranscription} is at least not a bad choice.
+Regarding the performance model parameter $\sigma_t$ (Fig.~\ref{fig:Dependence}(c)), we see that different models had different optimal values in the range $[0.03,0.05]$ sec, but with a nonmonotonic behaviour and a large statistical fluctuation.
+From these results, we understand that it is difficult to reliably find the precise optimal value of $\sigma_t$ for the real data and that the tentative value $0.035$ sec used in Sec.~\ref{sec:EvaluationTranscription} is at least not a bad choice.